aaronpo97/biergarten-api/README.md

 ##### Additional steps

 - Input the credentials to your database, as well as the port you wish to host the app on.
-- Generate a refresh token secret and an access token secret.
+- Generate a refresh token secret, access token secret, and a confirmation token secret.
 - I suggest using a password generator set to 64 characters for added security.

 ##### Example